If you’re looking for fun content to help you brush up on your Japanese, good news – there’s a ton of great anime on Netflix right now.

 Genre: Action, Post-Apocalyptic, Dark Fantasy

-With the second half of its final season scheduled to be released in 2022, Attack on Titan has managed to sustain both mass and critical popularity for the duration of its four-season run.
+With the third portion of its final season coming out in 2023, Attack on Titan has managed to sustain both mass and critical popularity for the duration of its four-season run.
 With strong storylines, great animation, solid voice acting, and an exciting, dark premise, the show deserves the hype it gets.

 Attack on Titan takes place in a post-apocalyptic world, where the remainder of humanity lives within a few walls, having been ravaged by giant monsters called Titans.

 The show opens as the hero of the show, Eren, sees his town attacked and his mother killed by a Titan.
 Vowing revenge, he signs up for a military unit that specializes in fighting Titans – only to discover that he himself can turn into a Titan.
 What does it mean?
 What are these Titans, anyway?